Oslo

 Summer (June – August)

-• The summer months in Oslo are a dream come true for nature lovers.
-The city is surrounded by lush green forests, sparkling fjords, and breathtaking mountains, making it the perfect destination for outdoor activities.
+• Summer in Oslo is ideal for outdoor enthusiasts.
+The city is surrounded by lush forests, sparkling fjords, and majestic mountains, perfect for hiking, boating, and exploring.

 Winter (December – February)